-It is the responsibility of each boat party to remove its solid human waste and all toilet paper from the canyon.

-Carry-out System for Camps - A human waste carry-out system will accompany all trips on the river.
+It is the responsibility of each boat party to remove its solid human waste from the canyon.
+A human waste carry-out system will accompany all trips on the river.
 This system must contain washable, reusable, human waste containers approved by Grand Canyon National Park.
-This system must meet the minimum standard described under Human Waste Carry-Out Method, page 19.
+This system must meet the minimum standard described under Human Waste Carry-Out Method, page 17.
 These facilities will be set up in camp and remain until the party breaks camp.
+A washable reusable container must be accessible during the day.
+Deposit toilet paper in the main toilet.
+DO NOT BURN TOILET PAPER.